OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/fireedge_sunstone.rst

 --------------------------------------------------------------------------------

 - **VDCs Tab**: Users can see all their VDCs, and can update, rename and view the resources associated with them, and more.
 Also, users can create a new VDC from this tab.
+- **Users Tab**: Admins can access all the  users defined in the OpenNebula instance, and perform managing operations such as updating, enabling/disabling, setting quotas, and more.
+Also, admins can create new Users from this tab.

 .. _fireedge_sunstone_settings_tab: